QUESTIONS

 to think correctly, whereas the Enlightenment held that man can derive a true,

 holistic philosophy through his own reason and apart from Scripture.
-So Puritanism said government needs
+So Puritanism said government needs Scripture

-Scripture to govern rightly, whereas the Enlightenment said human reason is
+to govern rightly, whereas the Enlightenment said human reason is sufficient.
+The two are diametrically opposed.

 14. Why are the written works of Dr. Seuss considered to be morally and spiritually degrading, according to The Puritans’ Homeschool Curriculum?